-You may be wondering, what exactly is a welt anyway?
-It’s the piece of leather that runs along the outsole of the shoe and serves to attach the upper to the sole of the shoe.
+You may be wondering, what is a welt?
+A welt is the piece of leather that runs along the outsole of the shoe and serves to attach the upper to the sole of the shoe.
 Welt type is a primary way to identify well-made, high quality shoes.
 From a Goodyear welted shoe to a Blake stitched shoe, each welt seam type features unique stitching, outsole benefits, and design aesthetics.

 There are varying methods of welting and shoe construction—the Goodyear welt construction and the Blake Stitch method, also referred to as the Blake Rapid Stitch construction, are two primary methods found in boot making.
 At HELM, we exclusively use a Blake Rapid Stitch welt construction.

 Charles Goodyear Jr. first created the Goodyear Welting method in 1869.
 Still today, it’s one of the more common construction methods used for designing high quality shoes.
-The design obtained its reputation because its construction method produces a durable, long lasting shoe.
+The design garnered a sterling reputation for a construction method that produces a durable, long lasting shoe.